davidjb/telstra.mobile/README.rst

 .. contents::

 A potentially vain attempt at creating an API to interact with some of Telstra's services for mobile.
+At present, this library handles:

+* Majority of key functionality for USSD via hardware modem
+* Some web-based prepaid account interrogation

 Other Telstra services can be added later into the top-level ``telstra.`` namespace, potentially by other developers.

 Quickstart
 ----------

 Install this library with ``pip install telstra.mobile``, make sure you have a supported 3G modem plugged in with a Telstra SIM card installed.
 See Install_ section later for full details.

 An example is worth a thousand words, so let's just jump straight into it.

 .. code:: python

     from telstra.mobile import autodetect_account
+    account = autodetect_account()
     account = autodetect_account('0412345678')

     # Detected via the network